• Menu

 What to ask your barber

-Ask for a Flat top hair with a very neat trim and well-combed scissors cut to give the cut its specific shape.
+Ask for Flat top hair with a very neat trim and well-combed scissors cut to give the cut its specific shape.

-15. Flatop with Fenders Men Haircut
+15. Flattop with Fenders Men Haircuts

 A flat top with longer hair on the sides of the head is called a “flat top with fenders.”